 Step 1 - Types of Captive Panel Screw

-The type of captive panel screw selected predominantly depends on your aesthetic or personal preference for the head style.
-You can start by reviewing our catalog of Lyn-Tron captive panel screws.
-All the captive panel screws listed below are slotted with the exception of Type 1, which can be tightened by hand as it is knurled.
-All other types can be tightened down with a standard screwdriver.
+The type of captive screws selected predominantly depends on your aesthetic or personal preference for the head style.
+You can start by reviewing our catalog and all the products listed below are slotted with the exception of Type 1, which can be tightened by hand as it is knurled.
+All other types of captive screws can be tightened down with a standard screwdriver.

-This type of captive panel screw has a washer face machined onto the part, which customers report finding easier to grip since it sits up higher.
+These captive screws have a washer face machined onto the part, which customers report finding easier to grip since it sits up higher.
 With that, you're able to get your fingers securely around the part.

-The type of material selected for captive panel screws has a direct effect on its strength, corrosion resistance, and cost.
+The type of material selected for has a direct effect on its strength, corrosion resistance, and cost.

 Steel